-Some of the most foul and vile odors in the world can be found at the abattoir, where workers and neighbours have to deal with wicked concoctions of rotting flesh and other animal parts.
+Some of the most foul and vile odors in the world can be found at the abattoir, where workers and neighbors have to deal with wicked concoctions of rotting flesh and other animal parts.
 You don’t have to search too far to find articles describing the battles between city and town residents and their local abattoirs.
-The odor issue can be so invasive that often times, citizens are demanding that these businesses shut down to eliminate the nasty outcomes of their rendering processes.
+The wastewater odor control issue can be so invasive that often times, citizens are demanding that these businesses shut down to eliminate the nasty outcomes of their rendering processes.

-While there were no issues with the local citizens, we did encounter a serious odor problem at the Slaughter House Effluent Treatment Plant in Rabodi, Thane, Maharastra, India.
+While there were no issues with the local citizens, we did encounter a serious wastewater odor problem at the Slaughter House Effluent Wastewater Treatment Plant in Rabodi, Thane, Maharastra, India.
 It gave us the opportunity to demonstrate how little it took to solve such a serious issue.

-The smell that was coming out of this plant and the neighbouring Slaughter House Shed was unbearable.
+The smell that was coming out of this plant and the neighboring Slaughter House Shed was unbearable.
 As you can imagine, in a city where the average daily temperature in the winter is 32 degrees Celsius (90 degrees Fahrenheit) and in the summer is 36 degrees Celsius (97 degrees Fahrenheit), the conditions for workers and any visitors to the plant get very little respite from the odors.
 This was an issue that needed a solution.

 Our second test was with a 25 litre (6.6 gallon) container of concentrated slaughter house flesh waste, blood cells, meat bone particles, dung and slaughter house wash water.

-15 millelitres (half an ounce) of BIOLOGIC® SR2 was applied four times, once every 15 days.
+15 millelitres (half an ounce) of BIOLOGIC™ SR2 was applied four times, once every 15 days.
 As a result of the product stimulating biological activity in the pail, the semi solid mass was reduced to a liquid state and the foul odor was completely eliminated.